open-telemetry/opentelemetry-specification/oteps/trace/0170-sampling-probability.md

 with a new field to be returned by all Samplers.

 ```
-- The sampling probability of the span is encoded as one plus the
+- The sampling probability of the span is encoded as the base-2
-  inverse of head inclusion probability, known as "adjusted count",
+  logarithm of inverse parent sampling probability, known as "adjusted
-  which is the effective count of the Span for use in Span-to-Metrics
+  count", which is the effective count of the Span for use in
-  pipelines.
-The value 0 is used to represent unknown adjusted count,
+  Span-to-Metrics pipelines.
+The value 64 is used to represent
-  and the value 63 is used to represent known-zero adjusted count.
+  unknown adjusted count, and the value 63 is used to represent
-  For values >0 and <63, the adjusted count of the Span is
+  known-zero adjusted count.
+For values >=0 and <63, the adjusted
-  2^(value-1), representing power-of-two probabilities between
+  count of the Span is 2**value, representing power-of-two
-  1 and 2^-61.
+  probabilities between 1 and 2**-62.

   The corresonding `SamplerResult` field SHOULD be named
-  `log_head_adjusted_count` to match the Span data model.
+  `log_adjusted_count` because it carries the newly-created
+  span and child context's adjusted count and is expressed as
+  the logarithm of adjusted count for spans selected by a
+  probability Sampler.
 ```

-See [OTEP 168](https://github.com/open-telemetry/oteps/pull/168) for details on how each of the built-in Samplers is expected to behave.
+See [OTEP 168](https://github.com/open-telemetry/oteps/pull/168) for details on how each of the built-in Samplers is expected to set `tracestate` for conveying sampling probabilities.

 ## Recommended reading